HomeProductivityProductivity Apps for Android

 1. Todoist

 Todoist is the task manager we recommend to almost everyone because it gets out of your way.
 Typing "email Sam every Friday at 9am" just works, and the task lands where it should with the right recurring schedule.
 We lean on the boards view for bigger projects and the quick-add widget for everything else.
-The free tier handles most personal use comfortably, which is rare these days.
+The free tier (now called Beginner) caps you at 5 active projects, so it suits a single area of your life rather than your whole life.
+Reminders are now included on free; AI Assist and custom reminders need Pro.

 2. Notion